AlexM745/Readme-generator/README.md

-  # 09 Node.js Challenge: Professional README Generator
+  # Professional README Generator using Node

 ![badge](https://img.shields.io/badge/LICENSE-MIT-green)

   ## Description
+  This is an application that takes user input from inquirer to create a README.md file for the user using the node command.

   ## Table of Contents